fl0ppat/fl0ppat/README.md

 <h3>🕛 Now</h3>

-- 📚 Study in Yandex.Practikum
+- 📚 Study in Yandex.Praktikum
 - 👨‍💻 Looking for a job

 <h3>🔨 Tools</h3>